Magic-Fishes/Ecole-Directe-Plus-Unblock/README.md

 [Ecole Directe Plus](https://github.com/Magic-Fishes/Ecole-Directe-Plus) is a community-driven end-to-end open-source API development ecosystem.

+> [!IMPORTANT]
+> Ecole Directe Plus extension only works for the [Ecole Directe Plus](https://ecole-directe.plus) website!
+If you want to use the extension anywhere outside [the official Ecole Directe Plus instance](https://ecole-directe.plus) you may want to fork the extension and edit by yourself or install the [CORS Unblock extension](https://chromewebstore.google.com/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino).

 **Haven't tried Ecole Directe Plus yet?
 Try it at [ecole-directe.plus](https://ecole-directe.plus)**

 This extension provides the following features to Ecole Directe Plus: